jcar/jcar/README.md

   I don’t micromanage.
 I trust high-agency people who take initiative, think critically, and finish what they start.

 - **Clarity Wins**
-  Whether it’s an architecture diagram, a meeting, or a strategy—clarity cuts through noise.
+  Whether it’s an architecture diagram, a meeting, or a strategy, clarity cuts through noise.
 I crave and create it.

 - **Depth Over Noise**
   I admire those who go deep in their craft, can defend their reasoning, and know when to challenge assumptions.